radrbiz/radr-rest/README.md

 ## Order Change Objects ##

-An order change object describes the changes to to a Ripple account's open order due to a transaction.
+An order change object describes the changes to to a Radr account's open order due to a transaction.

 | Field | Value | Description |
 |-------|-------|-------------|